Running a faster marathon entails a lot of fundamentals many runners miss. Patience is number one.

 It burns fat at slow speeds.

-Running for long periods of time at slower paces than you want to race at will not assist you in conserving carbohydrates and burning fat relative to the speeds you want to race at.
+Running for long periods of time at slower paces than you want to race at will not assist you in conserving carbohydrates.
+Also, for burning fat relative to the speeds you want to race at.

-The trick to running a faster marathon entails you extending the amount of time you spend at or near the pace you want to hold for the marathon distance.
+The trick to running a faster marathon means you need to spend more time at or near the pace you want to hold.

-The secret to running a faster marathon is learning to use fat at race speeds and conserve carbohydrates so that you can call on that extra energy when you need it most.
+So, the secret to running a faster marathon is learning to use fat at race speeds.
+Also, to conserve carbohydrates so that you can call on that extra energy when you need it most.

 The last 10K of the race.

-Your competition will be slowing while you, who have trained for long periods of time at faster paces, will be maintaining.
+Your competition will be slowing while you will be maintaining.